mdsol/whenever_cookbook/README.md

 TODO
 ----
-* add configurability to schedule.rb as provided by gem
+* add configurability to schedule.rb as provided by whenever gem
-* split wheneverize recipe to provide encapsulation of operations

 License and Authors
 -------------------